cheuklau/sre-hands-on-interview/README.md

 ### Infrastructure Setting

 Terraform spins up an AWS Ubuntu 16.04 EC2 instance with the following installed:
-- A business critical service
+- A business-critical service
-- Filebeat for monitoring the buisniess critical service logs
+- Filebeat for monitoring application logs
-- Logstash for parsing the Filebeat events
+- Logstash for parsing events from Filebeat
-- Elasticsearch for indexing the parsed events from Logstash
+- Elasticsearch for indexing output from Logstash
-- Kibana for displaying log events in real time
+- Kibana for displaying application logs in real time

 ### Transient